AdarshR8/srthkproj/README.md

-added sarthaks final yr project to check add commit and pushing
+added final yr project to check add commit and pushing